jofmi/collectivo/README.md

 - `createO2MRelation()` - Utility method to create a [One-to-Many](https://docs.directus.io/app/data-model/relationships.html#one-to-many-o2m) relationship
 - `createM2MRelation()` - Utility method to create a [Many-to_many](https://docs.directus.io/app/data-model/relationships.html#many-to-many-m2m) relationship
 - `createM2ARelation()` - Utility method to create a [Many-to-Any](https://docs.directus.io/app/data-model/relationships.html#many-to-any-m2a) relationship

+### `DirectusFlowWrapper`

+This type can be used to construct directus flows in a schema.

+Attributes:

+- `flow: Partial<DirectusFlow<<any>>` - this will define the trigger
+- `operations: DirectusOperationWrapper[]` - define a list of connected operations

+### `DirectusOperationWrapper`

+This type can be used to define operations within a [directus flow](#directusflowwrapper).

+Attributes:

+- `operation: Partial<DirectusOperation<<any>>` - content of the operation
+- `first: boolean` - if true, will be executed first when the flow is triggered
+- `resolve: string` - key of the operation to execute when this one is resolved
+- `reject: string` - key of the operation to execute when this one is rejected

 ### `useDirectusAdmin`